 £50k in Premium Bonds after a year: What could you win?

-Three very different results show there’s no guarantee
+Two very different results show there’s no guarantee

-To get an idea of how that pans out, I asked three people with the maximum £50,000 saved what they won in a year.
+To get an idea of how that pans out, I asked two people with the maximum £50,000 saved what they won in a year.
 Though your own situation will differ, it’s a great way to understand what your chances are.

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.